8 Day Northern Lights Winter Self Drive of the Complete Ring Road of Iceland & Golden Circle

 Near Mýrdalsjökull lies the small village of Vík.
-This coastal town lies near Reynisfjara, a gorgeous black sand beach which is edged in by massive cliffs of basalt rock columns.
-Out in the ocean rise the 66-metre high Reynisdrangar sea stalks.
+This coastal town lies near Reynisfjara, a gorgeous black sand beach that is edged in by massive cliffs of basalt rock columns.
+Out in the ocean rise the 217 ft (66m) high Reynisdrangar sea stalks.

-From Vík you’ll continue your journey east, in the direction of Europe’s largest glacier, Vatnajökull.
+From Vík, you'll continue your journey east, in the direction of Europe's largest glacier, Vatnajökull.
 In the realm of the ice cap lies Skaftafell Nature Reserve.
-Skaftafell is renowned for various hiking trails and tracks.
+Skaftafell is renowned for its various hiking trails and tracks.

 A short drive from Skaftafell is the beautiful Jökulsárlón glacier lagoon, where enormous icebergs that have broken off Vatnajökull glacier drift towards the open ocean.

 Spend some time at Jökulsárlón and take in the serenity of the area.
 Watch the icebergs move with the waves and listen to the crackling sound they make when they break.
-In the winter, a large number of seals gather at the mouth of the lagoon to catch fish or laze on the bergs.
+In the winter, many seals gather at the mouth of the lagoon to catch fish or laze on the bergs.

 You will spend your night in the Jokulsarlon/Hofn region.

-If you are travelling between November and March, you will have the rare opportunity to visit an authentic ice cave in Vatnajökull glacier.
+If you are traveling between October and March, you will have the rare opportunity to visit an authentic ice cave in Vatnajökull glacier.
 These caves are only accessible in the winter as they flood during summertime.
 You can plan a visit during the booking process and descend into one of these caves and immerse yourself in the crystalline beauty of the glacier.

 Then you head out to the eastern fjords of Iceland, a large area of vast, untouched beauty.
 You’ll zigzag your way through the fjords, past jagged mountains, deserted inlets, and sleeping fishing villages while the mighty Vatnajökull watches over you in the West.

-The road will take you past the picturesque Vestrahorn and Eystrahorn mountains, a popular photography destination as it is possible to get a shot of the peaks mirrored in the surrounding seawater.
+The road will take you past the picturesque Vestrahorn and Eystrahorn mountains, a popular photography destination.
+It is possible to get a shot of the peaks mirrored in the surrounding seawater.